Best Email Newsletter Examples:

 Nonprofit Newsletter Examples

 Finally, we have nonprofit newsletters.
 I separated these out into a new category because the goals are a bit different.
-Newsletters play a much more important role for nonprofits.
+Newsletters play a much more important role in email marketing for nonprofits.

 Because nonprofit organizations are highly mission-driven (and constantly scrambling for funding), email newsletters are absolutely essential.
 They provide the best way for these organizations to stay in contact with supporters and past donors at scale to communicate important information, including: